hostettler/blog/_posts/2019-02-17-microservice-architecture-part-1.markdown

 Besides explaining the concepts and implementation details of micro-service architecture, we will as well discuss software development practices such as software factories and innovative deployment options such as containers.
 All samples and a complete working application can be found [here on GitHub](https://github.com/hostettler/microservices.git)

+The following diagram represents the end state of our microservice architecture.
+From a business perspective, it delivers services around managing counterparties, financial instruments, valuating portfolio and finally providing some regulatory services.
+You do not need a deep financial knowledge, sufficient is to say that:
+- A counterparty is an individual or a company participating in a financial transaction.
+For more [details](https://www.investopedia.com/terms/c/counterparty.asp).
+- A financial instrument  is an asset that can be traded such as stocks, loans, and so on.
+For more [details](https://www.investopedia.com/terms/f/financialinstrument.asp).
+- Portfolio valuation is the action of evaluating the net value of a set of assets.
+For more [details](https://www.investopedia.com/terms/a/assetvaluation.asp).
+- Financial institutions must comply to a set of regulations such as delivering monthly report to state their financial health.
+{% include image.html url="/figures/micro-service-architecture.png" description="Network topology and high level component view of the micro-service architecture" %}
+Besides, these "business" services, the architecture delivers a set of non-functional services such as:
+- A (reverse) proxy that shields the user from knowing the ugly details of the network topology.
+It also protects the backend by establishing a clear front vs back network separation.
+Furthermore, it exposes the static resources and finally, it provides TLS termination.
+- An API-Gateway that is providing load-balancing and SSO to the micro-services
+- A Central logging mechanism to deal with the distributed nature of the architecture
+- A Message broker but to increase service decoupling and scalability

 # Pre-requisites

 {% include info.html content="This series of blog post leverages a lot of different technologies.
 Please take the time to install everything properly.
 It will save time later on." %}